AhmedKolsi98/my-cli-portfolio/README.md

 ## Inspiration and Credits

 Here are some inspiration for this kind of terminal website.
-Only some features and functionalities are inspired by these following websites.
+Only some features and functionalities are inspired by the following websites.
 All codes are written on my own.

 - [term m4tt72](https://term.m4tt72.com/)
 - [Forrest](https://fkcodes.com/)